themanual/ebooks/issue-2/EPUB/html/content/author-4-article.md

 Surprisingly, our love of the cutting edge makes this more difficult.
 It’s understandable that we all want to design for the latest sparkly devices and shiny technologies.
 However, the thrill of the new distracts us from our true target: designing apps that work with *tomorrow’s* technology.

 It’s not as far-fetched as it may seem.
 Bill Buxton[^buxton] famously claims that all technologies have a thirty year ramp-up period.
 Alert web designers can read the signals: we stand on the brink of an explosion of diversity.
 We’ll have to design for input methods that include touchscreen, voice, and GPS alongside the trusty keyboard and mouse.
 The web will sprawl onto screens that range from three inches to fifty, from cheap pixellation to super-high definition.
 Bandwidths will vary between blistering and glacial.

 Astute web designers should be considering these issues today since our applications will live in the future, not the present.
-The <a href="http://futurefriend.ly">Future Friendly</a> campaign recognizes this:
+The [Future Friendly](http://futurefriend.ly) campaign recognizes this:

 > Disruption will only accelerate.
 The quantity and diversity of connected devices—many of which we haven’t imagined—will explode, as will the quantity and diversity of the people around the world who use them.
 Our existing standards, workflows, and infrastructure won’t hold up.